-Paper registration forms must be returned to an elections office at least 8 days prior to election day, and no later than 5 days after completion.

-Paper forms submitted within the 8-days prior to election day will take effect for the next election.
+Paper registration forms must be returned to an elections office at least eight (8) days prior to Election Day, and no later than five (5) business days after completion.
+Paper forms submitted after the eight-day deadline will not take effect until the next election.